-The British Columbia Utilities Commission (BCUC) is in receipt of your Customer Choice dispute and has considered the evidence relating to this matter.
-The BCUC's findings are outlined below.
+The British Columbia Utilities Commission (BCUC) has received a Customer Choice dispute from you, on behalf of the account holder (Customer).
+The BCUC has considered the evidence relating to this matter and outlines its findings below.

 Nature of the dispute